eslint/rfcs/designs/2019-move-to-async-api/README.md

 </details>

-#### § The `executeOnFiles()` method
+#### ● The `executeOnFiles()` method

 This method returns an object that has two methods `then()` and `[Symbol.asyncIterator]()`, so we can use the returned object with `await` expression and `for-await-of` statement.

 - If you used the returned object with `for-await-of` statement, it iterates the lint result of each file in random order.
 This way yields each lint result immediately.
 Therefore you can print the results in streaming, or print progress state.
-ESLint may spend time to lint files (for example, ESLint needs about 20 seconds to lint our codebase), to print progress state will be useful.
+ESLint may spend time to lint files (for example, ESLint needs about 20 seconds to lint [our codebase](https://github.com/eslint/eslint)), to print progress state will be useful.

   ```js
   const { ESLint } = require("eslint")